-Visualize data and locate information critical to understanding minority health, health disparities and their determinants.Explore the Data Portal
+Visualize data and locate information critical to identifying and understanding minority health, health disparities, and the determinants or factors that contribute to them, at the national, state, and county levels.Explore the Data Portal

-Find and submit interventions and resources to design, implement, and evaluate evidence-based interventions to improve minority health and reduce health disparities.Browse the Intervention Portal
+Find and submit interventions and resources needed to design, implement, and evaluate interventions that have been shown to improve minority health and reduce health disparities.Learn About the Interventions Portal

 Minority Health and Health Disparities Definitions

-Distinctive health characteristics and attributes of a racial and/or ethnic group who is socially disadvantaged and/or subject to potential discriminatory acts.
+Distinctive health characteristics and attributes of racial and/or ethnic minority populations who are socially disadvantaged due in part to being subject to racist or discriminatory acts and are underserved in health care.

-The OMB Directive 15 defines racial and ethnic category as follows:
+The OMB Directive 15 defines racial and ethnic minority populations as follows:

 - American Indian or Alaska Native